Strategy Consulting vs Management Consulting (2026)

 Strategy-Focused Firms

 McKinsey, BCG, and Bain are the "MBB" firms that dominate strategy consulting.
-They're the most prestigious and most selective.
+They are the most prestigious and most selective.
+If you are targeting these firms, you will need to master case interviews and fit interviews.

 Other respected strategy firms include: